-The Chase Freedom Flex℠ card is a leader in the cash-back credit card realm.
+The CardName card is a leader in the cash-back credit card realm.
 This no-annual-fee card offers 5% cash back in rotating, quarterly categories, but it also offers rewards in static categories all year long.

 Because of the rotating categories, earning rewards with the Freedom Flex℠ takes some diligence because you must activate new 5% cash-back categories every three months.
 The requirement is designed to keep customers informed of quarterly category changes so that they can maximize rewards.
 If you miss the activation period, you’ll have to wait until the next quarter, but signing up for Chase’s text message or email reminders can help you avoid missing out.

-Chase Freedom Unlimited® also has an introductory 0% purchase APR offer for 15 months (then, 14.99% - 23.74% Variable).
+CardName also has an introductory 0% APR offer for 15 months on purchases and balance transfers (then, RegAPR).
 The big difference here is that Freedom Unlimited® earns 1.5%, a step up from the usual 1%, on all non-bonus spend.
-New cardholders can earn a $200 cash back bonus once spending $500 within three months of opening an account; plus, earn 5% cash back on up to $12,000 in grocery store purchases during the first year (excludes Target and Walmart).
+New cardholders will also earn an extra 1.5% cash back on all purchases (up to $20,000 spent) during the first year, which is worth up to $300 cash back.
 On an ongoing basis, earn 5% on travel purchased through Chase Ultimate Rewards®, 3% on dining at restaurants and on drugstore purchases, and 1.5% on all other purchase.
-Like the Freedom Flex℠, there's also no annual fee to cut into your savings.
+Like the Freedom Flex℠, there’s also no annual fee to cut into your savings.

-The Blue Cash Everyday® earns a bit less at U.S. supermarkets, 3% up to $6,000 annually, then 1%, but remember, there's no annual fee to offset.
-It also doesn't earn bonus rewards on streaming services or transit purchases, but it does offer 2% cash back at participating U.S. gas stations as well as at select U.S. department stores, and 1% back on other purchases.
+The Blue Cash Everyday® earns a bit less at U.S. supermarkets, 3% on up to $6,000 annually, then 1%, but remember, there’s no annual fee to offset.
+It also doesn’t earn bonus rewards on streaming services or transit purchases, but it does offer earn 3% back at U.S. gas stations and on U.S. online retail purchases (up to $6,000 spent in each category per year, then 1%), and 1% back on other eligible purchases.

-This card also offers a solid welcome offer for a card with no annual fee— earn a $200 statement credit after you spend $2,000 in purchases on your new card within the first six months.
-Additionally, new cardholders can enjoy 0% intro APR on purchases for 15 months (then 13.99% - 23.99% Variable).
-(See Rates and Fees; terms apply)
+This card also offers a solid welcome offer for a card with no annual fee – earn a $200 statement credit after you spend $2,000 in purchases on your new card within the first six months.
+Additionally, new cardholders can enjoy 0% intro APR on purchases and balance transfers for 15 months from the date of account opening (then RegAPR).
+(See Rates and Fees)

 This is a great card for anyone who wants to earn cash back on every purchase, without having to worry about categories or spending caps.
 Simply make a purchase and earn, and then pay for those purchases and earn some more.
 It’s as simple as that.

-Additionally, this card features 0% introductory APR for 12 months on new purchases (then 13.24% - 19.24% Variable), no annual fees, and free employee cards.
+Additionally, this card features 0% introductory APR for 12 months on new purchases (then RegAPR), no annual fees, and free employee cards.

 The best cash-back credit cards cater both to those who enjoy the gamesmanship of maximizing rewards as well as those who’d rather avoid all the fuss.
 Decide which category you fall into and thoroughly research the rewards structure and redemption options before you get lured in by an attractive sign-up bonus.
 Doing this due diligence will help you find a card that will work for you long after the flashy intro offers expire.